Harvard-IACS/2025-E115/README.md

    - A strong command over Python's basic constructs, including functions, classes, and modules.
 Familiarity with libraries like NumPy,  Pandas, Matplotlib is essential, as they form the backbone of many data manipulation tasks in AI.
    ​
 2. **Deep Learning Framework - Tensorflow or pyTorch:**
-   - A working knowledge of the TensorFlow (or PyTorch) framework is crucial, as many topics will delve into its functionalities and methods.
-Understanding TensorFlow's basic operations, data handling, and model building mechanisms will be invaluable.
+   - A working knowledge of the TensorFlow or PyTorch framework is crucial, as many topics will go into its functionalities and methods.
+Understanding TensorFlow's/pyTorch's basic operations, data handling, and model building mechanisms will be invaluable.
    ​
 3. **Basic Shell Commands:**
    - Comfortability in navigating the command-line interface (CLI), executing shell commands, and performing basic file operations are foundational for many AI-Ops tasks.